 Organisational conditions, as well as transition and operational consequences, can present significant risks in the proces of appropriate implementation.
 The comments on implementation impacts in the legislative proposal should therefore include an assessment of the organisational, administrative and operating consequences for the state, regions and municipalities.
-If the legislative proposal is not considered to have such implications, the comments should be disclosed.
-The Agency for Modernisation have developed an Impact Assessment Guide, which describes a procedure for assessing public implementation implications in more detail.
+If the legislative proposal is not considered to have such implications this should be reflected in the remarks to the legislation.
+The Agency for Modernisation has published guidelines on Impact Assessment, which describes a procedure for assessing public implementation impacts in more detail.

 In determining such consequences for the State, particular attention shall be paid to whether the proposal involves the creation of new administrative authorities or significant changes to the existing authorities.
 In these cases an estimate of the expected additional or lower administrative costs, including for staff, IT systems and premises, shall be provided.